Mayo Clinic Study of Aging

-The Study of Aging and the Alzheimer's Disease Research Center provide a rich database of clinical, biomarker and neuropathological experience with cognitive aging.
-Both databases include information about cognitive and brain-aging trajectories, characterization of and outcomes for mild cognitive impairment and dementia, and insights into vascular, psychiatric and inflammatory predictors of cognitive impairment and in vivo brain pathology.
+The Mayo Clinic Study of Aging and the Alzheimer's Disease Research Center provide a rich database of clinical, biomarker and neuropathological experience with cognitive aging.
+Data include information about cognitive and brain-aging trajectories, characterization of and outcomes for mild cognitive impairment and dementia, and insights into vascular, psychiatric and inflammatory predictors of cognitive impairment and in vivo brain pathology.

 Data sharing for researchers

-Data from the Mayo Clinic Study of Aging and the Alzheimer's Disease Research Center are now available to qualified academic and industry researchers in order to maximize the value of the collected data.
+Data from the Mayo Clinic Study of Aging and the Alzheimer's Disease Research Center are now available to qualified academic and industry researchers to maximize the value of the collected data.

-Qualified researchers interested in these data sharing opportunities can submit a request to the Study of Aging/ADRC Executive Committee.
+Qualified researchers interested in these data sharing opportunities can submit a request to the Mayo Clinic Study of Aging/Alzheimer's Disease Research Center Executive Committee.
 Each request is reviewed to determine eligibility.

 For more information about the Mayo Clinic Study of Aging or the Alzheimer's Disease Research Center, contact: